 12.2.1 Responsibility Under Code.
 Unless expressly stated otherwise, offenses and infringements of these Rules are punishable, whether or not they were committed intentionally.
 Attempts to commit such offenses or infringements are also punishable.

-12.2.5 Tribunal Punishment.
-If a Team Member is found guilty and punished by the Riot Tribunal, League Officials may assign an additional competition penalty at their sole discretion.
+12.2.5 Game Developer Punishment.
+If a Team Member is found guilty and punished by the game developer, League Officials may assign an additional competition penalty at their sole discretion.

 12.2.7 Criminal Activity.
 A Team Member may not engage in any activity which is prohibited by common law, statute, or treaty and which leads to or may be reasonably deemed likely to lead to conviction in any court of competent jurisdiction.